motorcycle 101 guides

 If you are lucky enough to find yourself in Utah or “The Beehive State,” you will spend a lot of time surrounded by mountains, valleys, canyons, and rock formations on either side of you while traversing the long road ahead.
 When the sun sinks below the horizon, the landscape seems to catch on fire as it takes on a reddish tint.

 But before you can venture out and explore Utah on your motorcycle, you will need to have the qualifications required to operate one in this state.
 That means acquiring a valid driver’s license with a motorcycle endorsement recognized in Utah.
-Not to mention you have to own Utah motorcycle insurance to protect your ride so that you are not forced to cover any expenses out of your own pocket.
+Not to mention you have to own Utah motorcycle insurance to protect your ride so that you are not forced to cover any expenses out of your pocket.
 Even though motorcycle riding is about adventures on the highway, you might be surprised how much paperwork is involved before the wheels even start turning.

 You also will have to familiarize yourself with the rules of the road and safety precautions expected of motorcyclists in Utah.
 You need to know how to maintain the state of your motorcycle and wear the right motorcycle protection.
 You have to understand how to take care of a passenger and know what are appropriate maneuvers to attempt on the road.

-1. Utah Motorcycle Insurance
+2. Utah Motorcycle Insurance

 Failure to acquire the necessary Utah motorcycle insurance could result in the Utah Department of Public Safety suspending your vehicle’s registration.
-You will also be fined with a minimum of $400 for your first violation.
-For repeated offences, the fines can reach up to $1000 if they occur within three years of the previous violations.
+You will also be fined a minimum of $400 for your first violation.
+For repeated offenses, the fines can reach up to $1000 if they occur within three years of the previous violations.
 If you continue to delay getting Utah motorcycle insurance, then the Utah DPS will be forced to suspend your driver’s license.
 You will not get it back until you show proof of owning motorcycle insurance and paying the reinstatement fee.

 • $65,000 to help you cover for the injuries or deaths of multiple people in an accident